 Each year we award one full-tuition scholarship to a student interested in studying journalism.
 This scholarship is made possible by an endowment provided by the late Eugene C. Pulliam, former publisher of newspapers in Indianapolis, Phoenix, and other cities.
 Students who indicate they intend to major in journalism on their application for admission to Franklin College will be asked to include with their application a 400-word essay to be considered for this award.
 Students must submit a completed application and essay on or before November 15.

 Franklin College offers various music scholarships to prospective students who have been accepted to the college and are available for music majors, music minors, music endorsements and students who have an interest in continuing music activities through performance ensembles and private applied lessons.
 Selection criteria includes previous performance activities and a music audition.

 These are tuition-only awards.
-Contact the music department for more information at 317.738.8271 or email Casey Hayes, department chair and director of choral activities.
+Contact the department of music for more information at 317.738.8271 or email Casey Hayes, department chair and director of choral activities.
 Students must audition on or before April 1.

 The Franklin College Department of Art offers scholarships annually to students who demonstrate excellence in the visual arts.
 These scholarships are given to students based on the following criteria:

 Students must maintain good academic standing, carry a professional attitude, and fulfill their obligations by enrolling in the required number of art courses required for their art major or minor.
 Scholarships are renewable on an annual basis AS LONG AS the student has fulfilled their commitments and funds are available.

 These are tuition-only awards.
 Contact the art department for more information at 317.738.8278 or email Svetlana Rakic, department chair.
 Students must submit a portfolio (and/or complete an interview) on or before April 1.

 The Franklin College Department of Theatre offers scholarships to prospective students who have been accepted to the college and are available for theatre majors, minors, and for students who have an interest in participating in department-related activities.